mfernandagf/fieloprp/doc/UC-PRP-0005-Display Invoice Details Page.md

         - Images of the invoice
         - Approval process steps
    4. End of flow

-##### 8. The administrator selects an Invoice which status is "Canceled" belonging to a Program that considers Invoice Items (step 4 of basic flow)
-   1. The administrator selects one of the Invoices of the selected Program, which status is "Canceled"
-   2. The system displays the Invoice details page, containing:
-        - Reprocess button
-        - Reopen button
-        - Fieldset for Invoice
-        - Related list of invoice items
-        - Images of the invoice
-        - Approval process steps
-   3. End of flow

 ##### 9. The administrator selects an Invoice which status is "Canceled" belonging to a Program that does not consider Invoice Items (step 3 of basic flow)
    1. The administrator selects one of the Invoices of the selected Program, which status is "Canceled"